This Diwali promotion ideas post was originally published on 13 November 2018 and updated on 14 October 2019, 10 September 2020 and 19 October 2021.

 Holidays and festive seasons are great for business.
 At these special times of the year, consumers have plugged into the “buying mindset” and look forward to sales and promotions.
-While this year’s Diwali profits are likely to be less than last year’s, sales are expected to be better than the previous two quarters of 2020.
-In this post, we’ll explore three Diwali promotion ideas for small business.
+In this post, we’ll explore four Diwali promotion ideas for small business.

 Regardless of your industry or type of business, you can find creative ways to commemorate the season.

 Indians will be looking for Diwali deals again this year, on everything from precious metals to cars, machinery and electronics.
-Here are three Diwali campaign ideas to ramp up your sales.
+Here are four Diwali campaign ideas to ramp up your sales.

 How do you create irresistible sales bundles?
 First, identify the needs of your customers.
 Dive deep into any marketing information available to you and uncover buying trends.
 Then bundle items that customers have already shown a strong preference for.

 A shoe shine care kit would go well with a new pair of shoes; phones with cover cases, chargers and so on.
 The easier it is for customers to immediately see how the items in the bundle go together, the more compelling the offer.
 As GoDaddy contributor Ashley Grant, wisely states: “The key is to create a package filled with products your customers are already considering buying individually.”

 Spice up packages by offering mixed items in some of the following ways: